kixxauth/kixx-assert/README.md

 key | String | The name of the object property to test for subject | Object | The Object to test reason | String | String used as the first part of the AssertionError message.

+Passes if subject does *not* have own property key.

 ### assertions.isGreaterThan
 __`KixxAssert.assertions.isGreaterThan(a, b, reason)`__